mentics/rust-tradier/README.md

 # rust-tradier
-A client for the [Tradier API](https://documentation.tradier.com/) in Rust.
+Someday it may become a general client for the [Tradier API](https://documentation.tradier.com/) in Rust, but for now, it's just the functionality I need for a project.

-# Functionality goals

-Eventually, it should be a complete implementation to make it trivial to interact with the full Tradier API.

 # Design goals